vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 _______________________
 ## "ShowCardsWithMenu"

+Action: as a user, I will see a card of content (Gif, text, image, text+image) and a set of commands associated with this card.

 #### 1. Definition

 The action `"ShowCardsWithMenu"` works exactly as `"ShowCards"`, except for one very important difference: the client will show a predefined menu after the card is displayed